 Calligraphy takes time to make, and that’s part of its appeal!
 Writing offers a “creative timeout” that can be relaxing and therapeutic.
-That said, sometimes the creative timeout can drag on for a little bit too long!
-If you’re working on a large project, especially, it’s nice to have a few calligraphy shortcuts up your sleeve to make shorter work of your task.
-In the tips that follow, you’ll learn five ways to ensure efficient, pleasant calligraphy creation!
+That said, if you’re working on a large project, it’s nice to have a few calligraphy shortcuts up your sleeve.
+In the tips that follow, you’ll learn five ways to ensure efficient and pleasant calligraphy creation!

 1. Choose Your Calligraphy Tool Wisely

 It’s important to remember that different writing utensils require different amounts of time to write a word.
 While faux calligraphy makes for a great introduction to the world of calligraphy, it’s not exactly an efficient writing technique.
 In the photo above, I used a stopwatch to time myself writing “hello!” with three different writing utensils: a Pilot G2 pen (and faux calligraphy), a dip pen, and a brush pen.

 No matter what project you decide to take on, it’s important to realistically approach how long the project will take to make based on the writing instrument you are using.
 For large projects such as wedding envelopes, try to use a dip pen fitted with the nib you feel most comfortable writing with!

 Finetec gold is fun and watercolor calligraphy is artistic and creative, but non-traditional inks require a lot more time to work with.
 Yeah, they look cool, but it takes a while to brush all that pigment onto the back of your nib.
 Instead, choose an ink that you can dip your nib into.
 Preferably, the ink should be thin; viscous inks — like Bleed Proof White — require more time to work with than thinner inks.